Soli Deo gloria

 Hiccup, who had been content to just stand and not do anything, looked at his cousin with an odd expression on his usually frowning face.
 "Me?" he wondered.

 Snotlout rolled his eyes and waved his hand around in the air and stated flatly, "Yeah, don't flatter yourself."
-This earned both boys odd looks from their peers, including the protective Night Fury, who had been trying to catch a nap, which was really a fruitless effort when there was half a dozen Viking teens clobbering each other.
+This earned both boys odd looks from their peers, including the protective Night Fury, who was trying to catch a nap, which was really a fruitless effort when there was half a dozen Viking teens clobbering each other nearby.

 Who else would it be?
 Of course it couldn't have been one of the twins or even Fishlegs who was the size of an ox.
 Yep.
 It just had to be Astrid.

 "Why her?"
 Hiccup asked cautiously.
 He honestly didn't want the older boy to yell in his ear.